styounessi/web-event-stream-pipeline/README.md

 ### Reactive Alerting 🚨

-KKibana offers powerful [alerting](https://www.elastic.co/guide/en/kibana/current/alerting-getting-started.html) and [anamoly detection](https://www.elastic.co/guide/en/kibana/current/xpack-ml-anomalies.html) features.
+KKibana offers [alerting](https://www.elastic.co/guide/en/kibana/current/alerting-getting-started.html) and [anamoly detection](https://www.elastic.co/guide/en/kibana/current/xpack-ml-anomalies.html) features.
 It also integrates with tools like [PagerDuty](https://www.elastic.co/guide/en/kibana/current/pagerduty-action-type.html) to monitor and promptly address potential issues that might otherwise go unnoticed until end users report them.
-Quick reaction times can make a significant difference when every second counts.

 ### Analysis 🔍

 Kibana provides extensive [dashboarding and visualization](https://www.elastic.co/guide/en/kibana/current/dashboard.html) tools for data analysis.
 You can aggregate events to visualize changes over time and gain valuable insights by profiling user behaviors.
 This level of data collection enables the making of informed decisions and to optimize experiences based on what the data shows rather than operating on ambiguity.

+Basically, the goal is to limit being caught off guard by flying blind.
+As well as being able to examine events in near real-time rather than after the fact.

 ## Tools & Technologies 🛠️